Reviews

 Image credit: MSI

-It is worth mentioning that the MSI Pulse GL76 comes with a built-in application named MSI Center.
-This application lets the user customize the backlight’s color on the keyboard and adjust various lighting styles as the user want.
-Overall, the keyboard would be a significant breakthrough for gamers who love RGB setup.
+It is worth mentioning that the MSI Pulse GL76 comes with a built-in application called MSI Center.
+This application enables users to customize the keyboard backlight color according to their needs.
+Overall, the keyboard will be a breakthrough for gamers who prefer RGB settings.

-The five ports on the right side are following:
+The five ports on the right are as follows:

-In addition to five ports, we also got a CPU Status indication LED.
-Come to the right side; we have the following ports:
+In addition to the five ports, there is a CPU status indicator.
+The right side has the following ports:

-Regarding the battery, we can say that MSI Pulse GL76 has performed decent, but that doesn’t matter a lot as almost every gamer prefers gaming while charging.
-The new Pulse GL76 gaming notebook features a 3-cell, 53 Wh Li-ion Polymer (11.4V) battery having a capacity of 4700mAh.
-As officials claimed, the battery timing is up to 6 hours, but on testing, we found that it can give us an average of 4 hours on both web surfing and video playback.
+Regarding the battery, we can say that the MSI Pulse GL76 has performed decently.
+The Pulse GL76 gaming notebook features a 3-cell, 53 Wh Li-ion Polymer (11.4V) battery having a capacity of 4700mAh.
+As officials claimed, the battery timing is up to 6 hours, but after testing it, we found that it provides 4 hours of online browsing and video playback.

 The Pulse GL76 comes with a 180W (100-240V) AC Adaptor, which seems a perfect combination with this battery capacity.

-Another exciting thing we found in this notebook is that we can charge it in four different modes with the help of MSI Center.
-The four different modes are AI Charge, Best for Mobility, Balanced, and Best for the battery.
-It depends on the user which charging modes suit him most.
+Another exciting thing we found in this notebook is that it can be charged in four different modes with the help of MSI Center.
+The four different modes are AI Charge, Best for Mobility, Balanced, and Best for the Battery.
+It depends on the user which charging mode is best for them.

-The MSI Pulse GL76 comes with a 1TB M.2 NVMe SSD (Samsung PM981A) that eliminates the problem of running out of space due to too many games.
-In total, the Pulse GL76 has two M.2 SSD slots (NVMe PCIe Gen3).
+The MSI Pulse GL76 comes with a 1TB M.2 NVMe SSD (Samsung PM981A), which eliminates the problem of running out of space due to too many games.
+The Pulse GL76 has two M.2 SSD slots (NVMe PCIe Gen3).

-For testing RAM, we used a Dual channel performance test by AIDA64 in which we found that the 3200MHz DDR4 memory on Pulse GL76 has a 10% and 35% fast performance on read and write operations, respectively (compared with 2666MHz DDR4 memory).
+To test the RAM, we used a dual-channel performance test with AIDA64, where we found that the 3200MHz DDR4 memory on Pulse GL76 has a 10% and 35% faster performance on read and write operations, respectively (compared to 2666MHz DDR4 memory).

-The Pulse GL76 is equipped with Intel’s Wi-Fi 6 Gig+ (IEEE 802.11ax standards for WLANs) combined with Bluetooth v5.2.
-We can say that the Pulse GL76 comes with today’s standards in terms of networking.
-It has a 75% lower latency rate (compared to standard 802.11ac), which helps to get faster and smoother gameplay, better quality streaming, and an immersive communication experience.
+The Pulse GL76 is equipped with Intel Wi-Fi 6 Gig+ (IEEE 802.11ax WLAN standard) and Bluetooth v5.2.
+It’s safe to say that the Pulse GL76 complies with today’s networking standards.
+It has a 75% lower latency (compared to standard 802.11ac), which contributes to faster, smoother gaming, higher quality streaming, and immersive communications experiences.

-When it comes to Cooling System, the MSI GL76 uses the well-known Cooler Boost 5 cooling system with dual internal fans and six heat pipes, which can better suppress the heat generated by both the CPU and GPU (i7-11800H + RTX3060).
+The MSI GL76 uses the well-known Cooler Boost 5 cooling system with dual internal fans and six heat pipes to better suppress the heat generated by the CPU and GPU.

 MSI Pulse GL76 Cooling System